jimahlstrom/HL2IOBoard/README.md

  * Register 11 is the receive input mode, 0, 1 or 2.
  * Register 12 is the fan voltage as a number from 0 to 255.
  * Register 13 is the least significant byte of the Tx frequency in Hertz.
 To send Tx frequency write registers MSB 0, 1, 2, 3, 13 LSB.

+If you modify main.c be careful with i2c_slave_handler(), as it is an interrupt service routine.
+Return quickly and do not put printf's here!
+For long running jobs, just set a flag and look for it in the loop at the end of main().

 ## Modifications to SDR PC Software